chocolateboy/pmsencoder/README.md

 * To work around the PMS [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=759) that causes web video playback to be delayed for ~40s, uncheck "HTTP Engine V2" in the PMS "General Configuration" tab.
 This can also be done by setting `http_engine_v2 = false` in `PMS.conf`.
 Then restart PMS.
 See [below](#http-engine) for caveats.
 * To take PMSEncoder for a spin, try [this `WEB.conf`](https://raw.github.com/chocolateboy/pmsencoder/master/misc/conf/WEB.conf), which contains a list of feeds that are regularly tested.
 * For help with particular feeds/streams/sites, see [here](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=8776&p=46696#p46696).
-* For details on customizing PMSEncoder, see [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf-options).
+* For details on configuring PMSEncoder, see [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf-options).

 ### Downloaders

 While PMSEncoder has basic support for a few sites built-in, it can be configured to support a much wider range of sites by means of external downloaders.
-For example, youtube-dl is highly recommended since it supports a much wider range of YouTube videos and, unlike PMSEncoder's built-in YouTube support, is regularly updated to keep track of changes on the YouTube site.
+For example, [youtube-dl](http://rg3.github.io/youtube-dl/) is highly recommended since it supports a much wider range of YouTube videos and, unlike PMSEncoder's built-in YouTube support, is regularly updated to keep track of changes on the YouTube site.
 It also supports many other sites that are not natively supported by PMSEncoder.
 Setup is easy: download youtube-dl, close PMS, and add something like the following to your PMS.conf:

     Windows: